-When you're starting an edible garden it can seem discouraging at how long it takes for some fruits and vegetables to grow.
-Watermelon, tomatoes, and peppers are notorious for longer growing seasons.
+When you're starting an edible garden, it can be discouraging to wait for your homegrown bounty to be ready for harvest.
+Watermelon, tomatoes, and peppers are notorious for long growing seasons.

 01 of 10

-Arugula is also sometimes called rocket because of how quickly it grows.
-Sow the seeds directly in the ground and simply cut the leaves when they are large enough.
-If you continue to grow it through the summer months, try growing it in a shadier spot so you can prevent it from growing to seed too quickly.
+Arugula is also sometimes called rocket, not because of how quickly it grows, but because the name is derived from the Italian word for the green, ruchetta.
+Sow the seeds directly in the ground and cut the leaves when they're ready to harvest.
+If you continue to grow arugula through the summer months, try growing it in a shadier spot so you can prevent it from going to seed too quickly.

 02 of 10

-There are several varieties of Asian greens, including bok choy, yu choy, and choy sum which are probably the most common.
-Often the seeds are sold in an "Asian green" mix and all of them can be planted directly in the soil in early spring, or late summer for a fall garden.
-Pick the leaves individually, or cut the entire plants, especially when they grow in a clump as with bok choy.
+There are several varieties of Asian greens, including bok choy, yau choy, and gai choy.
+Often the seeds are sold in an "Asian green" mix and all of them can be planted directly in the soil in early spring or late summer for a fall garden.
+Pick the leaves individually, or cut the entire plants, especially when they grow in a bunch, as with bok choy.

 03 of 10

-It's also called broccoli rabi or rapini sometimes and while it resembles broccoli, it is actually related more closely to turnips.
-The trick with broccoli rabe is to harvest the flower clusters as soon as they appear because they will open to flower fast.
-I recommend harvesting every other day.
-The leaves of stems of tender broccoli rabe are also edible and taste best if harvested young.
+Also called broccoli raab or rapini, rabe resembles broccoli but it is actually more closely related to turnips.
+The trick with broccoli rabe is to harvest the clusters as soon as they appear because they will open to flower fast.
+The leaves and stems of broccoli rabe are also edible and taste best if harvested young.

 04 of 10

 Chinese cabbage forms delicious, firm heads of greens that can be harvested within a few weeks.
-It is sensitive to the heat as well so does better in part shade if you try to grow it through the summer, otherwise, enjoy the fresh salad greens during the spring and fall.
+It is sensitive to heat, so it does better in part shade if you try to grow it through the summer.
+Otherwise, enjoy the fresh greens during the spring and fall.
 Chinese cabbage doesn't transplant well, so use a peat pot or other biodegradable seed starter if you start the seeds indoors.Continue to 5 of 10 below.

 05 of 10

-Cress is another unique green that is growing in popularity because of the peppery flavor and how easy it is to grow.
-It's often grown throughout the winter as a delicious microgreen year round.
-Sow seeds directly outdoors and harvest as soon as leaves are large enough (about 2 inches).
-You can sow successively each week for continual harvest, but when the weather turns too hot you may find the peppery taste gets too strong.
+Cress is another unique green that is popular thanks to its peppery flavor and ease of growing.
+It's often grown throughout the winter as a delicious year-round microgreen.
+Sow seeds directly outdoors and harvest as soon as leaves are about 2 inches in size.
+You can sow successively each week for continual harvest, but when the weather turns hot you may find the peppery taste gets too strong.

 06 of 10

-Kale is one of the most cold-tolerant plants in this list and in some gardening zones can be grown almost year-round.
-Kale is easy to start directly outdoors but will need plenty of water, as drought will turn the taste more bitter.
-There are many varieties of kale and some are more decorative than others.
-Harvest leaves from the outside of the bunch and you can continue to let the plant produce for several weeks.
+Kale is one of the most cold-tolerant plants on this list of fast-growing vegetables and in some gardening zones it can be grown almost year-round.
+Kale is easy to start directly outdoors, but it needs plenty of water, as drought will make it bitter.
+Harvest leaves from the outside of the bunch and continue to let the plant produce for several weeks.

 07 of 10